ChingHuanChiu/alphabt/README.md

 # Overview

-Back test the strategy on stocks  and buy(sell) at next open when the signal appears，the following features:
+Backtest the trading strategy on stocks and buy(sell) at next open when the signal appears，the following features:

 - stop loss
 - stop profit
 - position overweight
 - TaLib feature

 # Usage